Data Exchange Mappings¶

 or force-dense

-attributes, and will try to find the lowest subtuple associated with all these identifiers, for all indices bound at this level while fixing the indices already found at a previous level.
-If such a subtuple can found, bind the new indices at this level, write any mappped value-holding nodes at this level, and iterate over any structural or iterative nodes recursively.
-If such a node does not exist, there is nothing to generate for this node, and the Data Exchange library will track back to the previous node, and try to progress there.
+attributes) while fixing the indices already found at a previous level.
+If such a sub-tuple can be found, the new indices at this level will be stored, and any mapped value-holding nodes at this level will be written the associated values of any multi-dimensional identifiers matching with the value of the currently bound indices, and the Data Exchange library will iterate over all any structural or iterative child nodes recursively.
+If no further multi-dimensional data can be found for a particular node, the Data Exchange library will track back to the parent node, and try to progress there.

 attributes.
-Such nodes will be generated based on bound indices by iterating over multi-dimensional data.
+Such nodes will be generated based on indices bound by iterating over multi-dimensional data.

 Thus, for instance, to generate a JSON array containing only all element names of a set in your model, you must combine a binds-to